maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ![image](https://maelfabien.github.io/assets/images/el_4.jpg)

-- DELETE : to delete the index we created above, for example ```DELETE /inspections```
+- DELETE: To delete the index we created above, for example, ```DELETE /inspections```

-We can also create an index before hand to set certain settings.
+We can also create an index beforehand to set certain settings.
 ```
 PUT /inspections
 {